 Talent placing rat into arena

-SCREEN: To be provided by Authors: Behavior being recorded
+SCREEN: Video: TEST 00:22-00:32 min: Behavior being recorded

 Protocol Script Questions

 Authors: Please use the step numbers from the script above (not step numbers from the manuscript) when answering the questions below.
 Please do not include steps that will be screen-captured and do not list entire sections.